jorgeemejia/CS449-Project2/README.md

 `pip install -r requirements.txt`

-## then in the working directory run this command to run the uvicorn server
+## (2) in the working directory run this command to run the uvicorn server

 `foreman start`

-## populate the database with some sample data by running populate.py
+## (3) populate the database with some sample data by running populate.py

 `python populate.py`

-## ***Note that all enrollment services now enforce role based authentication
+## (4) Note that all enrollment services now enforce role based authentication

 ### In order to obtain an access token you must first login:
 #### To obtain an access token for the student role